ionos-enterprise/ionos-enterprise-sdk-dotnet/README.md

 The following code illustrates how to pull these three list types:

-	var dcs = ProfitBricksSoapClient.Instance().DataCenters.Get();
+    var dcs = dcApi.FindAll(depth: 5);
-	var servers = ProfitBricksSoapClient.Instance().Servers.Get();
+    var servers = serverApi.FindAll(datacenter.Id, depth: 5);
-	var volumes = ProfitBricksSoapClient.Instance().Volumes.Get();
+    var volumes = volumeApi.FindAll(datacenter.Id, depth: 5);

 ## <a name="CreateNic"></a>How to: Create Additional Network Interfaces

 The ProfitBricks platform supports adding multiple NICs to a server.
 These NICs can be used to create different, segmented networks on the platform.
 The sample below shows you how to add a second NIC to an existing server:

-	var createNicRequest = new CreateNicRequest
-	{
-		ServerId = createServerResponse.Id,
-		NicName = "new nic name",
-		DhcpActive = true
-	};

-	ProfitBricksSoapClient.Instance().Nics.Create(createNicRequest);
+    var nic = new Nic { Properties = new NicProperties { Lan = 1 , Dhcp = true, Name = "Nic name"} };

+    nic = nicApi.Create(datacenter.Id, server.Id, nic);

 One item to note is this function will result in the server being rebooted.

 ## <a name="Example"></a> Example

+    using Api;
-	using ProfitBricks.Client;
+    using Client;
-	using ProfitBricks.POCO.Enums;
+    using Model;
-	using ProfitBricks.POCO.Requests;
+    using System;

-	namespace ProfitBricksExample
+    namespace ProfitbricksV2.Example
     {
         class Program
         {
             static void Main(string[] args)
             {
+                var configuration = new Configuration
+                {
+                    Username = "muhamed@stackpointcloud.com",
+                    Password = "test123!",

+                };
+                var dcApi = new DataCenterApi(configuration);
+                var serverApi = new ServerApi(configuration);
+                var volumeApi = new VolumeApi(configuration);
+                var attachedVolumesApi = new AttachedVolumesApi(configuration);
+                var nicApi = new NetworkInterfacesApi(configuration);

                 // CreateDataCenterRequest.
                 // The only required field is DataCenterName.
-				// If location parameter is left empty data center will be created in the default region of the customer var dcCreateRequest = new CreateDataCenterRequest
+                // If location parameter is left empty data center will be created in the default region of the customer var datacenter = new Datacenter
                 {
-					DataCenterName = "test",
-					Location = ProfitBricks.POCO.Enums.Location.uslas
+                    Properties = new DatacenterProperties
+                    {
+                        Name = ".Net V2 - Test " + DateTime.Now.ToShortTimeString(),
+                        Description = "Unit test for .Net SDK PB REST V2", Location = "us/lasdev"
+                    }
                 };

-				// Response will contain Id of a newly created data center. var dcCreateResponse = ProfitBricksSoapClient.Instance().DataCenters.Create(dcCreateRequest);
+                // Response will contain Id of a newly created data center. datacenter = dcApi.Create(datacenter);

-				// CreateServerRequest.
+                // CreateServer.
                 // DataCenterId: Defines the data center wherein the server is to be created.
                 // AvailabilityZone: Selects the zone in which the server is going to be created (AUTO, ZONE_1, ZONE_2).
                 // Cores: Number of cores to be assigned to the specified server.
 Required field.
                 // InternetAccess: Set to TRUE to connect the server to the Internet via the specified LAN ID.
                 // OsType: Sets the OS type of the server.
-				// Ram: Number of RAM memory (in MiB) to be assigned to the server. var serverCreateRequest = new CreateServerRequest
+                // Ram: Number of RAM memory (in MiB) to be assigned to the server. var server = new Server
                 {
-					DataCenterId = dcCreateResponse.Id,
-					AvailabilityZone = AvailabilityZone.AUTO,
+                    Properties = new ServerProperties
+                    {
+                        Name = ".Net V2 - Test " + DateTime.Now.ToShortTimeString(),
-					Cores = 4,
+                        Cores = 1,
-					InternetAccess = true,
-					OsType = OsType.WINDOWS,
                         Ram = 256
+                    }
                 };

-				// response will contain Id of a newly created server. var createServerResponse = ProfitBricksSoapClient.Instance().Servers.Create(serverCreateRequest);
+                // response will contain Id of a newly created server. server = serverApi.Create(datacenter.Id, server);

-				// UpdateServerRequest
+                // UpdateServer
                 // ServerId: Id of the server to be updated.
                 // ServerName: Renames target virtual server
                 // Cores: Updates the amount of cores of the target virtual server
                 // Ram: Updates the RAM memory (in MiB) of the target virtual server.
-The minimum RAM size is 256 MiB var updateServerRequest = new UpdateServerRequest
+The minimum RAM size is 256 MiB server = serverApi.PartialUpdate(datacenter.Id, server.Id, new ServerProperties { Name = server.Properties.Name + " -Updated" });
-				{
-					ServerId = createServerResponse.Id,
-					ServerName = "newName",
-					Cores = 3,
-					Ram = 512
-				};

-				ProfitBricksSoapClient.Instance().Servers.Update(updateServerRequest);

-				// CreateVolumeRequest
+                // CreateVolume
                 // DataCenterId: Defines the data center wherein the storage is to be created.
 If left empty, the storage will be created in a new data center
                 // Size: Storage size (in GiB).
+Required Field.
+                // Type: SSD or HDD disk type, Required Field
+                // SshKeys: Ssh key, Optional field
-Required Field. var createVolumeRequest = new CreateVolumeRequest
+                var volume = new Volume
                 {
-					DataCenterId = dcCreateResponse.Id,
+                    Properties = new VolumeProperties
+                    {
-					Size = 1
+                        Size = 4,
+                        Image = "fbaae2b2-c899-11e5-aa10-52540005ab80",
+                        Type = "HDD",
+                        Name = ".Net V2 - Test " + DateTime.Now.ToShortTimeString(),
+                        SshKeys = new System.Collections.Generic.List<string> { "hQGOEJeFL91EG3+l9TtRbWNjzhDVHeLuL3NWee6bekA=" }
+                    }
                 };

-				// Response will contain Id of a newly created volume. var createVolumeResponse = ProfitBricksSoapClient.Instance().Volumes.Create(createVolumeRequest);
+                // Response will contain Id of a newly created volume. volume = volumeApi.Create(datacenter.Id, volume);

-				// ConnectStorageRequest
+                // AttachVolume
                 // ServerId: Identifier of the target virtual storage.
 Required field.
                 // StorageId: Identifier of the virtual storage to be connected.
 Required field.
-				// BusType: Bus type to which the storage will be connected var connectStorageRequest = new ConnectStorageRequest
+                // BusType: Bus type to which the storage will be connected attachedVolumesApi.AttachVolume(datacenter.Id, server.Id, new Volume { Id = volume.Id });
-				{
-					ServerId = createServerResponse.Id,
-					StorageId = createVolumeResponse.Id,
-					BusType = BusType.SCSI,
-				};

-				ProfitBricksSoapClient.Instance().Volumes.ConnectVolume(connectStorageRequest);

-				ProfitBricksSoapClient.Instance().Volumes.DisconnectVolume(createVolumeResponse.Id, createServerResponse.Id);
+                attachedVolumesApi.DetachVolume(datacenter.Id, server.Id, volume.Id);

-				// Fetches list of all Data Centers var dcs = ProfitBricksSoapClient.Instance().DataCenters.Get();
+                // Fetches list of all Data Centers var dcs = dcApi.FindAll(depth: 5);

                 // Fetches list of all Servers
-				var servers = ProfitBricksSoapClient.Instance().Servers.Get();
+                var servers = serverApi.FindAll(datacenter.Id, depth: 5);

                 // Fetches list of all Volumes
-				var volumes = ProfitBricksSoapClient.Instance().Volumes.Get();
+                var volumes = volumeApi.FindAll(datacenter.Id, depth: 5);

                 // CreateNicRequest
                 // Identifier of the target virtual server.
 Required field.
-				// NicName: Names the NIC
+                // Nic: Names the NIC
                 // Toggles usage of ProfitBricks DHCP
-				var createNicRequest = new CreateNicRequest
-				{
-					ServerId = createServerResponse.Id,
-					NicName = "new nic name",
-					DhcpActive = true
-				};

-				ProfitBricksSoapClient.Instance().Nics.Create(createNicRequest);
+                // Lan
+                var nic = new Nic { Properties = new NicProperties { Lan = 1 , Dhcp = true, Name = "Nic name"} };

+                nic = nicApi.Create(datacenter.Id, server.Id, nic);

             }
         }
     }